sot/cheta/docs/fetch_tutorial.rst

 - CXC includes `pseudo-MSIDs <../pseudo_msids.html>`_ such as ephemeris data, ACIS and HRC housekeeping, and derived parameters like the pitch and off-nominal roll angle.
 - CXC has a latency of 2-3 days vs. hours for MAUDE back-orbit telemetry.
-- During a realtime support MAUDE provides near-realime telemetry.
+- During a realtime support MAUDE provides real-time telemetry.
-- As of MAUDE 0.7.2 there is no support for 5-minute and daily stats (coming in 0.7.3).
 - CXC has about 6800 MSIDs while MAUDE has around 11350.
 At least some of the MSIDs that are only in MAUDE are somewhat obscure ones like ``ACIMG1D1`` (PEA1 PIXEL D1 DATA IMAGE
   1) which the CXC decoms into higher-level products.